 Cranberry Orange Oatmeal Cookies

 - Almond butter.
 I’ve made these with almond butter and tahini and like them both.
 Just make sure the nut or seed butter you use isn’t too dry.
-It should be pourable.
+It should be thick but close to pourable.

 - Maple syrup.
 The cookies are naturally sweetened with maple syrup making them refined sugar-free.
 I have not tested any other sweetener but you should be able to sub agave if needed.

 - Rolled oats.
-Rolled oats add hearty, yummy texture to the cookies.
 Old fashioned, rolled or large flake oats all work.

 - Whole wheat flour.
 You’ll need 1 cup of whole wheat flour.
 I have not tested a gluten-free flour but you should be able to use all-purpose flour if needed.
 I suspect a gluten-free flour blend such as Bob’s Red Mill would work just fine but I haven’t tested it.

 - Dried cranberries.
-Any kind of dried cranberries work but my favourite are the apple juice sweetened cranberries from Patience and Co.
+Any dried cranberries work.
+I like apple juice sweetened cranberries best!

 How to Make these Cookies